omnikrystc/PHP-File-Crawler/README.md

 To Do
 -----

-- trap and report permissions errors (part of state/notify handling)
+- split denied from doesn't exist on directory scan
-- better state handling/passing
+- better state handling/passing, don't like the STATUS_* constants
-- better filtering options (class it out through an interface)
+- move filtering out, maybe a Strategy pattern
-- get the framework finished and in place
+- memory handling on a BIG scan (think linked to multiple NAS or something)

 Progress Notes
 --------------